Posts Tagged ‘solar maximum’

 On the afternoon of 12 January 2010, Haiti fell, collapsing in an unanticipated snapshot of time.
 Port-au-Prince shook and tumbled and cried out from its deepest heart, brought down in seconds by the strongest earthquake the country has borne for two centuries.
 My tears are meager offerings at this time.

-The Sun was also speaking loudly that day: a 15% chance of an M-Class flare was predicted (but didn’t occur), and the solar wind speed’s density was a relatively high 7.2 protons/cm3 .
+The Sun was also speaking loudly that day: a 15% chance of an M-Class flare was predicted (but didn’t occur), and the solar wind’s density was a relatively high 7.2 protons/cm3.
 We still haven’t seen an M-Class flare yet in Solar Cycle 24, but the chance is higher now than in recent memory: at the time of this writing, we face a 1-in-5 chance of experiencing an M-Class flare, and windstream density is currently just 1.6 protons/cm3.

 When will the next big flare up occur?
 Haiti’s the latest victim, but what other regions on Earth are vulnerable to seismic and volcanic activity?
 What can we do to prepare?